What do Swindon Night Shelter do?

 We work with churches across Swindon, also with local and national businesses to distribute charitable surplus, supporting and working with other services and charities.

-We work every day of the week to serve our guests wherever they are in the cycle of homelessness.
+We work to serve our guests wherever they are in the cycle of homelessness.

-We are funded by donations, businesses and fundraising, we have no regular support, as a Christian organisation we are supported by local churches and we rely on God to do the work.
+We are funded by donations, businesses, grants and fundraising, we have no regular support, as a Christian organisation we are supported by local churches and we rely on God to do the work.

-Our ultimate aim is to share God's love and provision in a practical way so that nobody in Swindon is rough sleeping who doesn't want to be.
-This is going to help towards that aim.
+Our ultimate aim is to share God's love and provision in a practical way so that no-one in Swindon is rough sleeping who doesn't want to be.
+The Haven is going to help towards that aim.

-We need your help to make this possible and we would appeal to the public for practical items as we need beds, furniture, volunteers and financial support via our Swindon Night Shelter Just Giving page as this is a huge undertaking financially, but it needs to happen and we have faith it will, we need your support in any way you can.
+We need your help to make this possible and we would appeal to the public for practical items – see our Facebook and website pages for current items in need, volunteers and financial support via our Swindon Night Shelter Just Giving and Virgin Money pages as this is a huge undertaking financially, but it needs to happen and we have faith it will, we need your support in any way you can.

 What do you need?